Datavault-UK/automate-dv/docs/eff_sats.md

 3. ```ORDER_FK``` which is the other foreign key in the link.
 This is the foreign key that is going to be used as the secondary foreign key.
 4. ```EFFECTIVE_FROM``` which is the date in the staging table that states when a record becomes effective.
-5.```START_DATETIME``` which is the column in the effectivity satellite whose date defines when a link record begins its activity.
+5. ```START_DATETIME``` which is the column in the effectivity satellite whose date defines when a link record begins its activity.
 6. ```END_DATETIME``` which is the column in the effectivity satellite whose date defines when a link record ends its activity and becomes inactive.
 Active link records will have a date equal to the max date ```9999-12-31```.